rowcased/rowcased.github.io/alternate_page.md

 ```

 ### 2. Translator

-Codewars supports over 40 programming languages.
-A kata might have a version available in any number of these languages.
+publishing
+into C for use on the website.

+#### The Story
-As part of my study of the C language, I started publishing translations of kata I had previously solved in Python into C for use on the website.
-Translations are peer-reviewed by a moderator knowledgable in the language.
-Once any issues are fixed by the translator, the moderator may approve the translation for use on the website.
-My 118 translations amount to about 18% of the total approved C kata on the site and have been collectively solved over 5,000 times worldwide.
+Shortly after beginning my study of C, I decided to try writing a translation into that language of a simple kata I had previously solved in Python.
+I made some mistakes, but there were moderators knowlegable in the language to scrutinize my work.
+I appreciated that they would usually only tell me _what_ the problem was so up to me to figure out how to fix it.
+All new kata and translation submissions are thus peer-reviewed by moderators, and only when all issues are fixed by the translator will the moderator approve the translation for use on the website.
+Once it's active on the site, if any issue arises, it's up to the translator to fix the problem to resolve the issue.
+Once I started writing translations, I just kept going.

+#### The Stats
+* 119 ~ number of translations from Python to C
+* 18% ~ percentage of the total approved C kata on the site
+* 5,000 ~ have been collectively solved worldwide

 Here is a list of my approved [C Translations](/C_translations) currently active on the website.